google/llvm-premerge-checks/docs/user_doc.md

 # Requirements

+The builds are only triggered if the Revision in Phabricator is created/updated via `arc diff`.
+If you update a Revision via the Web UI it will [not trigger](https://secure.phabricator.com/Q447) a build.

 To get a patch on Phabricator tested - once you are signed up - the build server must be able to apply the patch to the checked out git repository.
 If you want to get your patch tested, please make sure that that either:

 * You set a git hash as `sourceControlBaseRevision` in Phabricator which is available on the github repository,